TanStack/table/docs/api.md

 - Required

 `useTable` is the root hook for React Table.
-To use it, pass it with an options object with at least a `columns` and `rows` value, followed by any React Table compatible hooks you want to use.
+To use it, pass it with an options object with at least a `columns` and `data` value, followed by any React Table compatible hooks you want to use.

 ### Table Options